szymon2024/gps-labs/gps_lab01/README.txt

-2025-11-03
+2025-11-10

 EN:
 ======================================================================
-                         GPS SATELLITE POSITION
+    CALCULATION OF THE GPS SATELLITE POSITION FROM ORBIT PARAMETERS
 ======================================================================

-Program that computes the position of a GPS satellite from broadcast ephemeris data and a GPS date.
+This program calculates the position of a GPS satellite in the ECEF system based on the orbital parameters (ephemeris) transmitted by the satellite in its navigation message and GPS time.

-The algorithm is based on the official specification IS-GPS-200N.
+The algorithm was developed based on the IS-GPS-200N specification.

-The program outputs satellite coordinates in the ECEF (Earth-Centered, Earth-Fixed) frame.
-Other versions can be found under the names eph2xyz or eph2pos.
+This type of program can be found under the names eph2xyz or eph2pos.

 Input data in the program code
 ------------------------------